dennybritz/booknotes/sapiens.md

 ## Building Pyramids

 Around 10,000 BC, before the transition to agriculture, earth was home to about 5–8 million nomadic foragers.
-By the first century AD, only 1–2 million foragers remained (mainly in Australia, America and Africa), but their numbers were dwarfed by the world’s 250 million farmers.1
+By the first century AD, only 1–2 million foragers remained (mainly in Australia, America and Africa), but their numbers were dwarfed by the world’s 250 million farmers.

 Consequently, from the very advent of agriculture, worries about the future became major players in the theatre of the human mind.